gametorch/gametorch/README.md

 # GameTorch

-GameTorch is a 2d game asset generator and animatior.
+[GameTorch](https://gametorch.app) is a 2d game asset generator and animator.
 You can:

 - ✨ Create, edit, and [animate](https://gametorch.app/sprite-animator) with English.
 - ⬆️ Publish to [Creative Commons](https://gametorch.app/commons) with one click.